invictus-integration/docs-ifa/dashboard/usermanagement.md

 ![users overview](../images/v2_users1.png)

 ## Active Directory Invictus Dashboard users
-> 👤 Requires membership to synced Active Directory group
+> 👤 Requires membership of a synced Active Directory group

 The Invictus Dashboard can be configured to [use existing users in Azure Active Directory groups](./azureADSetup.md).
 This removes the need to work with additional local Dashboard users.